ThomasChun/restaurant-app-client/README.md

 ![ScreenShot1](src/images/readme/restaurant1.png)

-This first screenshot is the starting state of the Restaurant App with some preloaded collections.
+This screenshot is the starting state of the Restaurant App with some preloaded collections.
 There are instructions listed for the user throughout the page (Let's get started, Select a collection!, Search for a restaurant!).
 At this stage, the user can add a collection with the name of their choosing, click on a collection to select it and have the lists of restaurants show up in the second column.
 The user can also submit a search to the Yelp Fusion database by entering search term, city and state before hitting the search button.

 - - -